TekTes/Remote_Sensing_Digital_Image_Analysis/_episodes/11-Module_1-Lecture 10-Resampling.md

 keypoints:
 - "When we want to register an image to a map grid the steps involved are:"

-- "Select control points"
+- "- Select control points"

-- "Use the control points to find the two mapping polynomials"
+- "- Use the control points to find the two mapping polynomials"

-- "Use the mapping  polynomials  to find the grid positions in the image corresponding to each grid location in the (geometrically correct) map"
+- "- Use the mapping  polynomials  to find the grid positions in the image corresponding to each grid location in the (geometrically correct) map"

-- "Use a resampling (interpolation) method to determine the brightness value to use for the location indicated by the mapping polynomials"
+- "- Use a resampling (interpolation) method to determine the brightness value to use for the location indicated by the mapping polynomials"

 - "The overall procedure is sometimes called geocoding"